 This story is based on the young actress's real-life experience who died in her late 20’s due to cancer.

-Sometimes you have the freedom to choose your own subject; in this case, an original thesis must be created.
-You should consider what was in the text for you.
+Sometimes you have the freedom to choose your own subject; in this case, you should create an original thesis.
+Pay attention to what was in the text for you.
 Ask yourself about the elements you were interested in, and see if you could respond.

 Say that you analyse a short story Désirée's Baby.
 You could begin by asking: